ethyen/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00111/report/report_group_c.md

 Phloretin (feature id 1), Phlorizin (feature id 16), Naringenin (feature id 134) were identified from the molecular network.
 They are all classified as flavonoids, which also make the most abundant metabolite group of the *Malus* genus.
 Flavonoids are polyphenolic Flavan derivates present in plants.
 In general, flavonoids are biochemically synthesized in plants via the shikimate pathway. [^6]

-Phloretin and Phlorizin are specially interesting because they were found only in the *Malus* genus at equal parts for each species in this study (Figure ?), making them a good distinguishing factor for this genus.
+Phloretin and Phlorizin are specially interesting because they were found only in the *Malus* genus at equal parts for each species in this study (Figure 12), making them a good distinguishing factor for this genus.
 Regarding that phloretin was exclusively found in the *Malus* genus (see [Phloretin](https://lotus.naturalproducts.net/compound/lotus_id/LTS0003293) and [Phlorizin](https://lotus.naturalproducts.net/compound/lotus_id/LTS0198771 ) entries on [Lotus](https://lotus.naturalproducts.net)) and it is structurally very similar to phlorizin because it is the glycoside of phloretin, it makes sense that phlorizin is also found exclusively in this genus.

 Naringenin is a flavonoid found enriched the *Malus* genus(*Malus pumila and Malus domestica*).
-In the molecular network (Figure ??) there was shown that also a smaller part of the Naringenin clade was included in the *Potentilla* and *Prunus* genus.
+In the molecular network (Figure 12) there was shown that also a smaller part of the Naringenin clade was included in the *Potentilla* and *Prunus* genus.
 The Naringenin node conversely represents only the *Malus* genus making it also a distinguishing factor for the genus.

 ![image](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00111/report/figures_report/flavonoid_figure.png)

-<p align="center"> Figure ?: MS2 spectra of phloretin, phlorizin and naringenin and molecular network of phloretin, phlorizin and naringenin
+<p align="center"> Figure 12: MS2 spectra of phloretin, phlorizin and naringenin and molecular network of phloretin, phlorizin and naringenin

 2. **p-Coumaric acid**

 p-coumaric acid (feature id 847) is a hydroxycinnamic acid and is normally found in the fruits of *Malus domestica* and in the bark of *Prunus serotina* [^7].
 Interestingly, we found that the *Malus* genus has this molecule and other similar molecules in common with *Potentilla* and *Prunus*.
-The enrichment of p-coumaric acid in *Malus* is bigger than in *Potentilla* and *Prunus*.
+The enrichment of p-coumaric acid in *Malus* is bigger than in *Potentilla* and *Prunus* (Figure 13).
 The whole clade of similar structures is distributed over all genera.
 Some of the nodes are exclusively for one genus and others are shared between all three or between two of the genera.
 In general, the clade of p-Coumaric acid shows similarities in the metabolome of all three genera.
 Looking closer to the relative distribution of the nodes, there are some sub-clades that are exclusive for one genus and can be distinguished from the other nodes.

 ![image](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00111/report/figures_report/p_coumaric_acid.png)

-<p align="center"> Figure ?: MS2 spectra of p-coumaric acid and molecular network of p-coumaric acid
+<p align="center"> Figure 13: MS2 spectra of p-coumaric acid and molecular network of p-coumaric acid

-Screenshots of your molecular network and of some clusters of interest.
-Link to the GNPS job.
-Link to the GNPS identification table.

 #### *Prunus* discriming features

-Few features found in this analysis discriminate the *Prunus* genus from the *Malus* and *Potentilla* genera and one will be present below.
+Only few features found in this analysis discriminate the *Prunus* genus from the *Malus* and *Potentilla* genera and one will be present below.

 1. **Arecatannin A2**